ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

 For $d \in \mathbb{N}$, a super extension (def. \ref{SuperExtensions}) of the [[Poincaré Lie algebra]]
 $\mathfrak{iso}(\mathbb{R}^{d-1,1})$ (recalled as def. \ref{PoincareLieAlgebra} below)
-which is non-trvial (def. \ref{TrivialSuperExtension}) is obtained from the following data:
+which is non-trivial (def. \ref{TrivialSuperExtension}) is obtained from the following data:

 1. a [[Lie algebra representation]] $\rho$ of $\mathfrak{so}(d-1,1)$ on some [[real vector space]] $S$;